-The number of loans provided to business start-ups (consisting of those that have yet to start and those that are within 1 year of start-up) in FY2016 totals 28,392.
-It is estimated that about 96,000 jobs were created annually as a result.
+The number of loans disbursed to business start-ups (consisting of those that have yet to start and those that are within 1 year of start-up) in FY2017 totaled 28,116.
+It is estimated that about 87,000 jobs were created annually as a result.

-Changes in Loans for Start-ups (consisting of those that have yet to start and those that are within 1 year of start-up)
+Loans for start-ups (consisting of those that have yet to start and those that are within 1 year of start-up)